SAMJ-CSDC26BB/samj-javafx/README.md

 ## After the review

 We have looked trough the suggestions and fixed the issue where the search and sorting did not work as intended.
+The width of the searchbox is now bound to the width of the column width and the whole layout is now responsive.